pouakai-tarns-sunrise-mount-taranaki

 mount-taranaki-walk

-The reflective Pouakai Tarn
+The reflective Pouakai Tarns with Mount Tanaraki

-Photospots at the Pouakai Tarn
+Photospots at the Pouakai Tarns

 There is basically one best angle to capture the reflection of Mount Taranaki in the Pouakai Tarn.
 To get the reflection you want to go as low as possible to get the mountain reflection in the tarn.
 Eventually you can stand at the opposite of the tarn to frame yourself or your buddy in the shot.
-But make sure to not disturb other people that are also taking pictures.
+But make sure to not disturb other people who are also taking pictures.

 pouakai-tarns-sunrise-mount-taranaki

-Heading back to the car park
+Heading back to Mangorei Road car park

 How to get around in New Zealand